ariasdiniz/macaw_framework/README.md

 # MacawFramework

 This is a framework for developing web applications.
 Please have in mind that this is still a work in progress and it is strongly advised to not use it for production purposes for now.
+Actualy it supports only HTTP.
+HTTPS and SSL support will be implemented soon.
 Anyone who wishes to contribute is welcome.

 ## Installation